TylerLandowski/BrainHawk/README.md

 Every time the client calls an update, the server's update() function is called.
 You should write the update function yourself, then override the server's function with yours.

-Let's say we wanted to press the A button, grab the last screenshot, and preview it.
-The .lua tool will set a variable 'x' as an Int that we will read.
+Let's say we wanted to press the A button, and grab the last screenshot.
+The .lua tool will set a variable 'x' as an Int, so we'll read it.

 After 40 updates, we'll reset the emulator.